Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Network Causal Trees for Heterogeneous Causal Effects under Clustered Network Interference

-\item Stopping Rule.
-The recursive partitioning stops when at least one \emph{stopping condition} is met: (i) the NCT has reached the specified \textsl{maximum depth}; (ii) the current split $r$ generate at least one leaf $\ell$ where the set of units $N(\ell)_{(w,g)}=\{ik \in V^{tr}: \vXik\in \ell, W_{ik}=w, G_{ik}=g\}$ with a number of observations $|N(\ell)_{(w,g)}|$ lower than the specified \textsl{minimum size}, for at least one exposure condition $(w,g)$.
+Among all the candidate splits $x^r$ and $c_r$, the algorithm will choose the one that maximizes the \textit{in-sample} splitting function in \eqref{eq:splitfun_in} or \eqref{eq:honest}. \item Stopping Rule.
+The recursive partitioning stops when at least one \emph{stopping condition} is met: (i) the NCT has reached the specified \textsl{maximum depth}; (ii) the current split $r$ generates at least one leaf $\ell$ where the set of units $N(\ell)_{(w,g)}=\{ik \in V^{tr}: \vXik\in \ell, W_{ik}=w, G_{ik}=g\}$ with a number of observations $|N(\ell)_{(w,g)}|$ lower than the specified \textsl{minimum size}, for at least one exposure condition $(w,g)$.

-\end{enumerate} This step generates a \emph{network causal tree} which corresponds to a partition $\Pi$ of the feature space $\mathcal{X}$ into $M$ leaves: $\Pi=\{\ell_{1}, \dots ,\ell_{M}\}$, with $\bigcup^{M}_{m:1}\ell_{m}=\mathcal{X}$ and $l(\vx,\Pi): \mathcal{X} \rightarrow \Pi $. \item \textbf{Phase 2} (Estimation): the second phase of the algorithm takes as input the Network Causal Tree $\Pi$ built in Phase 1 and computes all the point estimates, the standard errors and the confidence intervals of the leaf-specific causal effects of interest in all its nodes $\ell(\vx,\Pi)$.
+\end{enumerate} This step generates a \emph{network causal tree} which corresponds to a partition $\Pi$ of the feature space $\mathcal{X}$ into $M$ leaves: $\Pi=\{\ell_{1}, \dots ,\ell_{M}\}$, with $\bigcup^{M}_{m:1}\ell_{m}=\mathcal{X}$ and $l(\vx,\Pi): \mathcal{X} \rightarrow \Pi $. \item \textbf{Step 2} (Estimation): the second step of the algorithm takes as input the Network Causal Tree $\Pi$ built in Step 1 and computes all the point estimates, the standard errors, and the confidence intervals of the leaf-specific causal effects of interest in all its nodes $\ell(\vx,\Pi)$.
 This is done using the Horvitz-Thompson estimator in Section \ref{sec:cace}.
-In the `honest' version, at this stage the NCT algorithm works with the clusters belonging to the set $\mathcal{K}^{est}$.
+In the `honest' version, at this stage, the NCT algorithm works with the clusters belonging to the set $\mathcal{K}^{est}$. \end{enumerate}